-Featured photo: September 2014, TTF2S Executive and Advisory board members: (L-R) Elizabeth Leib/President, Alison Fernandez/Advisory, Amanda Cosentino/Vice-President, Beth Bosserman-Curts/Advisory, Jennifer Webb/ Advisory, Grant Rimbey/Advisory.
+Featured photo: September 2014, TBF2S Executive and Advisory board members: (L-R) Elizabeth Leib/President, Alison Fernandez/Advisory, Amanda Cosentino/Advisory, Beth Bosserman-Curts/Advisory, Jennifer Webb/ Advisory, Grant Rimbey/Advisory.

 Tampa Bay Farm 2 School Advisory Board